mdelgert/ESP32/T-Dongle-S3/Tests/Settings2/Prompts.md

 Pleasea add endpoint /device/reboot to this code that reboots the device.
 This is a ESP32 S3 board.

-Add endpoint to this code that accepts the following json message body at endpoint /settings/update after the message is received print it to and save it to memory to work after reboot.
+Please add endpoint to this code that accepts the following json message body at endpoint /settings/update after the message is received print and save json to memory.
+Also add /settings/get method to return the saved json.
+Please isolate the preferences logic from the rest of the code.

 Please make this code really simple and extract related into separate files using best practices.